Based on financial data per 31 December 2017.

 1. Large, high quality portfolio of premier hotel properties in strategic locations

-With 120 hotels and 26,240 hotel rooms in eight countries, Pandox is a leading hotel property owner in Northern Europe.
+With 143 hotels and 31,613 hotel rooms in fifteen countries, Pandox is a leading hotel property owner in Northern Europe.

 2. Income stability from renowned tenant base with long leases